Nagoya Station 名古屋駅

 Skyscrapers and great shopping

-The JR Central Towers, two staggering cylindrical skyscrapers that rise up above the station, house the Takashiyama Department Store which offers you a great opportunity to shop in high-end stores.
+The JR Central Towers, two staggering cylindrical skyscrapers that rise up above the station, house the Takashimaya Department Store which offers you a great opportunity to shop in high-end stores.
 On the 51st floor of the tower complex is a wine bar and cafe with panoramic views of the city.

 Nagoya cuisine is famed throughout Japan for its intense flavors and piquant red miso.
-The station is full of great restaurants selling Nagoya meshi (Nagoya cuisine) such as miso kushi katsu, kishimen noodles and tebasaki chicken wings.
-If you are a ramen fan, look for Ramen Alley where you will find six different stores selling different types of ramen.
+The station is full of great restaurants selling Nagoya meshi (Nagoya cuisine) such as miso katsu, kishimen noodles and tebasaki chicken wings.
+If you are a ramen fan, look for Ramen Alley where you will find seven different stores selling different types of ramen.

 The latest information may differ, so please check the official website.